What is Ramadan?

 To my fellow Muslims:

 May Allah make is easy for us to build on our characters, spend our time productively, achieve our goals, and fast.
-May Allah bless all the Muslims across the globe, forgive our sins and strengthen our imaan.
+May Allah bless all the Muslims across the globe, forgive our sins and strengthen our imaan (faith).
 Ameen!

 1. Wake up to have suhoor.
-It’s a Sunnah and empty stomach= grumpy muslim.
-You need all your strength for maximum ibadah.
+It’s a Sunnah and empty stomach=grumpy muslim.
+You need all your strength for maximum ibadah (worship).

-2. Plan your Ramadan days (and life) around salah times, not the other way round!
+2. Plan your life around salah (prayer) times, not the other way round!

-5. The most powerful times to make dua are in the last-third of the night and just before Maghrib.
+5. The most powerful times to make dua (pray) are in the last-third of the night and just before Maghrib (sunset prayer).
 The key is to be sincere in your prayers and have trust in Allah that your wishes will come true.